 3. How does Punnetts Town identify special needs?
 SEND Code of Practice 6.79 Bullet 1 & 5

-If a child is not making progress from their starting point we will investigate and based on the evidence we gather take action to identify the need and make provision as soon as possible
+Early intervention.
+If a child is not making progress from their starting point we will investigate and take action to identify the need and make provision as soon as possible.